Dhrumil1808/Zappos_Food_Ordering_System/README.md

 8) docker-compose build and then docker-compose up

+ The app will run on http://localhost:8087 instead of http://localhost:8080

-These steps are performed in ## Ubuntu 14.04 in which my docker had a static IP of "172.17.0.1".
+These steps are performed in Ubuntu 14.04 in which my docker had a static IP of "172.17.0.1".